jfmengels/blog/content/blog/safe-dead-code-removal/index.md

 `elm-review` rules have the ability to look at multiple/all modules of a project before reporting errors.
 This makes the tool immensively more powerful than ones that only look at a single module, and allows us to report things about a module based on how it used in other modules.

-In this case, a different rule named [`NoUnused.Exports`](https://package.elm-lang.org/packages/jfmengels/elm-review-unused/latest/NoUnused-Exports) will report that `doSomething` is exposed as part of the module's API but never used in other modules, as `SomeModule.functionCall` was the only location where it was used in our example.
+In this case, a different rule named [`NoUnused.Exports`](https://package.elm-lang.org/packages/jfmengels/elm-review-unused/latest/NoUnused-Exports) will report that `doSomething` is exposed as part of the module's API but never used in other modules, as `SomeModule.formatMiddleNames` was the only location where it was used in our example.
 Since it's not used anywhere in the project outside of this module, we can safely stop exposing it from the module.

 Note that if this was some kind of utility module that you wanted to keep as is, you could disable this particular rule for that file.
 This rule does not report functions exposed as part of the public API of an Elm package, no worries there.